 Information is a central currency in living systems.
 Our work broadly centres on understanding the ebb and flow of information in the natural world, and its profound behavioural and evolutionary consequences for organisms, including humans.
 Some areas of enduring interest include:

-Visual communication is ubiquitous in nature.
-It underlies some of the most conspicuous aspects of biological diversity—such as the colours of animals and plants—and we are broadly interested in understanding the mechanisms, causes, and consequences of this mode of information exchange.
-Current projects focus on examining how suites of signalling traits coevolve to enable the effective exchange of information in ‘noisy’, real-world conditions, and how the information encoded in diverse visual cues (colour, pattern, motion etc.) is integrated and weighed by viewers to ultimately affect behaviour.
-We also enjoy testing and extending methods for analysing colour and vision in nature, as well as developing software that improves the accessibility of such tools.
+All organisms need to gather and exchange information with the world at large, and we are broadly interested in understanding the mechanisms, causes and evolutionary consequences of this basic challenge.
+Current projects are focused on understanding how suites of traits coevolve to enable communication in ‘noisy’ natural environments, how the information encoded in diverse visual cues (colour, pattern, motion) is integrated to inform crucial decisions, and the vital role of communication in shaping local adaptation and survival amidst unpredictable environmental change.
+Recently we are also keen on using urban environments as novel testing grounds for theory, and understanding the consequences of the human modification of sensory landscapes.
+We enjoy testing and extending methods for analysing colour and vision in nature, as well as developing software that improves the accessibility of such tools.

 Dis- and misinformation in nature

 Deception and misinformation is rife in the natural world, including (and increasingly) among humans.
 Spiders pose as flowers to lure insects to their death, defenceless prey mimic the signals of the chemically defended to survive, and malicious or ill-informed actors stoke division via social media at unprecedented scale.
 We have an ongoing interest in misinformation, how it flows through biological and social networks, and its evolutionary consequences.
 The colour polymorphic lures of tropical spiders have proven a rich model in predator-prey deception, while flies present a window to sexual conflict, though many questions remain.